How to Enable or Disable Sign-In on Wake in Windows 11

 What happens when done?

-If you set this to “Never,” your PC goes straight to the desktop upon waking.
-This is convenient for home users but removes a layer of protection in public or office environments.
+Setting this to “Never” means your PC will go straight to the desktop when it wakes up.
+This is convenient for home use, but it does remove a layer of protection in public or office spaces.

 Comparison: When to Enable vs. Disable